ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 -  Run your test module locally and directly:
    ``$ python ./my_new_test_module.py /tmp/args.json``

-This should be working output that resembles something like the
+This should return output something like this:
-following:

 .. code:: json

     {"changed": true, "state": {"original_message": "hello", "new_message": "goodbye"}, "invocation": {"module_args": {"name": "hello", "new": true}}}

-The arguments file is just a basic json config file that you can use to pass the module your parameters to run the module it
+The arguments file is just a basic json config file that passes parameters to your module so you can run it.

 Playbook module testing
 =======================

-If you want to test your new module, you can now consume it with an Ansible playbook.
+The next step in testing your new module is to consume it with an Ansible playbook.

 -  Create a playbook in any directory: ``$ touch testmod.yml``